marcglasberg/i18n_extension/README.md

 3. If this is absent, it will use the translation to any other locale with the same language, for example `en_uk`.

+4. If this is absent, it will use the value of the key in the default language.

-4. If this is absent, it will use the key itself as the translation.
+5. If this is absent, it will use the key itself as the translation.

 ### Managing keys